-The applicant must fill out and return this form to the FIM via his/her National Federation (FMN)
+The applicant must fill out (PLEASE USE BLOCK CAPITALS) and return this form to the FIM via his/her National Federation (FMN)

-Please return this form and documents to victoria.corredoira@fim.ch and to dominique.hebrard@fim.ch, at latest 3 months (90 days) before the date set for the attempt or the start of the event. (see procedure of file delivery below) By making this application, the rider's FMN must ensure that the applicant is in conformity with the current FIM Regulations and codes\ (see below).
+Please return this form and documents to svetlana.nazarova@fim.ch and to dominique.hebrard@fim.ch, at the latest 3 months (90 days) before the date set for the attempt or the start of the event. (see the procedure of file delivery below) By making this application, the rider's FMN must ensure that the applicant is in conformity with the current FIM Regulations and Codes\ (see below).